 To help you sort the wheat from the chaff, we asked some of your fellow investors here at The Motley Fool to highlight a few high-yielders that are in it to win it.
 Read on to see why you should be more excited than scared by the high yields attached to Omega Healthcare Investors (NYSE: OHI), General Mills (NYSE: GIS), and Nielsen Holdings (NYSE: NLSN).

 Continue Reading Below

-10 stocks we like better than GlaxoSmithKlineWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
-After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*
+10 stocks we like even better than General MillsWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
+After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*